geksiong/gs-garden/projects/esp8266-webradio.md

 > Note that I'm using Arduino IDE (C language) instead of NodeMCU (Lua language).

+### Limitations

+- GPIOs 6 to 11 are unavailable for use, as they are connected to the Flash chip
+- GPIO 0 is tricky to use, it is connected to the Flash button, and can cause the board to go into Flash mode
+- GPIO 1 and 2 are tricky to use, they can cause the board to fail to boot
+- A few other pins are pulled High during boot, which may be a problem for your components depending on what you want to do
+- Analog pin is input only

 ## Web Radio

 Web Radio is probably one of the common use cases for this microcontroller.
 There are several tutorials out there, and it can get quite confusing.